wormhole-foundation/wormhole-scaffolding/evm/README.md

 ## Test Suite

-Run the Solidity-based unit tests with `make unit-test` and the local-validator integration tests via `make integration-test`, or simply `make test` to run both of of them.
+Run the Solidity-based unit tests with `make unit-test` and the local-validator integration tests via `make integration-test`, or simply `make test` to run both of  them.

 ## Deployment